 We found this amazing watch that sings every 30, 60, or 90 minutes (you decide on the interval).
 It reminds your son (and you!) that it’s time to use the bathroom.
 And since it’s not me reminding him- hey, blame the watch!- we don’t battle about it as much.

 And the fact that it’s shaped like a toilet?
 Well, as far as my yucky boy is concerned, that’s a huge bonus.

 We haven’t actually done this yet, because I’m terrified for my son to find out that he has that much control over his urine.
 BUT a ton of boy moms drop a cheerio into the toilet, and have their son try to “hit” the cheerio with his pee.

 I mean, you’ve got to give it to moms in the creativity department.

 My son never wants to push pause on his play long enough to wash his hands.
 As soon as I saw these soaps that a local mom makes, I knew we had the solution.

 These soaps are not only super fun (they come with a toy inside!) but they are excellent incentive to get kids to wash their hands.
 If they wash their hands enough, the toy will be released from the soap and then they can play with it.
 Make sure to hype it up every time you wash.
 We like to chant, “come out army guy,” as he scrubs, but you do whatever works for you!

 My favorite part is that these soaps are handmade by a local mom, so buying a soap supports small business as much as it does your son’s potty training endeavors.
-You can get your own by requesting to join Amanda’s Facebook group here, and then seeing what she’s got for sale.
+You can get your own on Etsy (we love these little skateboarding ones, or these dinos).

 It can be a long process, but with the help of these potty training tips for boys, it can be a lot more fun.
 Drop your favorite potty training tips in the comments below!